Thackaray History, Family Crest & Coats of Arms

 Early History of the Thackaray family

-Another 206 words (15 lines of text) covering the years 1811 and 1863 are included under the topic Early Thackaray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thackaray research.
+Another 90 words (6 lines of text) covering the years 1811 and 1863 are included under the topic Early Thackaray History in all our PDF Extended History products and printed products wherever possible.

 Thackaray Spelling Variations